lessonly/scim_rails/README.md

 #### What is SCIM?

 SCIM stands for System for Cross-domain Identity Management.
 At its core, it is a set of rules defining how apps should interact for the purpose of creating, updating, and deprovisioning users.
-SCIM requests and responses can be sent in XML or JSON and this Gem uses JSON for ease of readabilty.
+SCIM requests and responses can be sent in XML or JSON and this Gem uses JSON for ease of readability.

 To learn more about SCIM 2.0 you can read the documentation at [RFC 7643](https://tools.ietf.org/html/rfc7643) and [RFC 7644](https://tools.ietf.org/html/rfc7644).